luipir/QTraffic/README.txt

 TEM Algoritm was developed and compied in Fortran under Win environment.
 To allow execution in a Linux environment it's necessary to have wine (https://www.winehq.org/) installed.

-LIMITATIONS: Due to algorithm structure, the plugin manage only shapefiles
+LIMITATIONS: Due to algorithm structure, the plugin manages only shapefiles